primer/octicons/README.md

 For all the usages, we recommend using the CSS located in `./build/octicons.css`.
 This is some simple CSS to normalize the icons and inherit colors.

+### Spritesheet

+With a [SVG sprite icon system](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) you can include the sprite sheet located `./build/sprite.octicons.svg` after you [build the icons](#building-octicons) or from the npm package.
+There is a demo of how to use the spritesheet in the build directory also.

 ### Node

 After installing `npm install octicons` you can access the icons like this.